ahsoorah/technical-papers/index.md

 # Technical Research & Analysis Papers
 **Suriyah Saravanan**<br></br>*BBA in Management Information Systems, Cybersecurity | Florida Atlantic University*

-Welcome to my research paper library.
+Welcome to my FAU research paper library.
 This site hosts whitepapers and deep-dives into systems architecture, cybersecurity concepts, and the future of technology.

 ---

-## 📑 Featured Papers
+## Featured Papers

 ### [Evolution of Network Perimeter Defense: A Comprehensive Analysis of Firewalls and VPNs](./essays/sample-paper.md)
 *An exploration of the shift from physical boundaries to identity-based security frameworks in the age of AI-driven persistence.*